hashicorp/terraform/website/source/docs/providers/aws/r/elasticache_cluster.html.markdown

 See [Selecting a Cache Engine and Version](http://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/SelectEngine.html) in the AWS Documentation center for supported versions

+* `maintenance_window` – (Optional) Specifies the weekly time range which maintenance on the cache cluster is performed.
+The format is `ddd:hh24:mi-ddd:hh24:mi` (24H Clock UTC).
+The minimum maintenance window is a 60 minute period.
+Example: `sun:05:00-sun:09:00`

 * `node_type` – (Required) The compute and memory capacity of the nodes.
 See [Available Cache Node Types](http://aws.amazon.com/elasticache/details#Available_Cache_Node_Types) for supported node types